Minutes of South Chilterns Catchment Partnership Steering Group Meeting

 - Date and location of next meeting

-The next steering group meeting will be held at 2.00 pm, Thursday 20 September, at Red Kite House.
+The next steering group meeting will be held on Tuesday 11 December at Red Kite House, time to be announced.